Skip to main content

 Why start here

-2. Build a clean local environment (Python 3.12, VS Code/PyCharm, Git).
+2. Set up a clean local environment (Python 3.12+, VS Code/PyCharm, Git).

 Mindset before syntax